Muslim minority of Greece: Education

 In Thrace today there are 235 minority primary schools, where education is in the Greek and Turkish languages, and there are also two minority secondary schools, one in Xanthi and one in Komotini, where most of the minority is concentrated.
 In the remote mountainous areas of Xanthi where the Pomak element is dominant, the Greek government has set up Greek language secondary education schools in which religious studies is taught in Turkish and the Quran is taught in Arabic.
-The Pomak language (which is essentially considered a dialect of Bulgarian), however, is not taught at any level of the education system.
+The Pomak language (which is a dialect of Bulgarian), however, is not taught at any level of the education system.
 The government finances the transportation to and from the schools for students who live in remote areas, and in the academic year 1997-98, approximately 195,000 USD was spent on transportation.

 There are two Islamic theological seminaries, one in Komotini, and one in Echinos (a small town in Xanthi regional unit inhabited almost exclusively by Pomaks), and under Law 2621/1998, the qualification awarded by these institutions has been recognized as equal to that of the Greek Orthodox seminaries in the country.

 Finally, 0.5% of places in Greek higher education institutions are reserved for members of the minority.

 All the aforementioned institutions are funded by the state.